Elmley is one of 3 prisons for men that form the Sheppey Cluster in Kent, the other two being HMP Standford Hill and HMP Swaleside.

 Daily employment is available in gardening, environmental services, recycling, cleaning, laundry and kitchen work.

-Prison Advice and Care Trust (PACT) workers offer a wide range of courses to encourage residents to make a fresh start, such as victim awareness and empathy, violence reduction, managing worry, understanding triggers for re-offending, mindfulness, communication and financial skills and parenting.
+Prison Advice and Care Trust (PACT) workers offer a wide range of courses to encourage prisoners to make a fresh start, such as victim awareness and empathy, violence reduction, managing worry, understanding triggers for re-offending, mindfulness, communication and financial skills and parenting.

 Elmley does not offer release on temporary licence (ROTL) at the moment.